13 Career Change CV Examples [& Templates]

 Highlight the most relevant work experience

-This section will determine whether you’re successful or not.
-So, make sure you only include the most relevant experiences from your employment history.
+This section will influence whether you’re successful or not.
+So, ensure you only include the most relevant experiences from your employment history.
 Highlight the roles that demonstrate a natural fit for the new position and emphasise your adaptability to changing work environments.

-When discussing your work experience, avoid focusing on your responsibilities.
-Instead, highlight your measurable achievements, the skills utilised, and how you would make an even greater impact if you secure the new position.
+When discussing your work experience, try not to focus on your responsibilities.
+Instead, highlight your measurable achievements, the skills utilised, and how you would make an even greater impact if you secure the new job.

 Finally, it’s necessary to explain any gaps in your career.
-You may have undertaken a personal project, taken a health-related break, or returned to education.
+You may have undertaken a personal project, taken a break for health reasons, or returned to education.
 Let a potential employer know about whatever you did during that period.

 How to add relevant work experience for a sales manager transitioning to a marketing manager: